Product Tutorials

 STEP 3: Painting the nails with gel

-When using gel polish, you don't need as much on your brush as regular nail polish.
-Gel polish can pool and thicken around your cuticles and nail edge if you use too much on your brush.
-To avoid this issue, you can apply several thin coats.
+When using gel polish, you require less product on your brush than regular nail polish.
+Excessive gel polish on your brush can thicken the cuticles and edges of your nails.
+To prevent this issue, you can apply several thin coats instead.

 STEP 4: Use a UV / LED lamp

-Cure (dry) the first coat under UV (2-3 minutes) or LED light (30-60 seconds).
+Cure (dry) the first coat under UV (2 minutes) or LED light (30-60 seconds).
 Note: The curing time depends on the strength of your nail lamp.
-You can check our roundup on UV lamps and see what you'll prefer to use.
+You can check our latest nail lamp here.

 Repeat the process of curing your nails with gel polish, then apply the second coat of polish and again cure it under UV or LED light.